mcandre/cicada/README.md

 $ cicada
 warning: end of life for ruby 2.6.8 on 2022-03-31
 warning: end of life for ubuntu hirsute on 2022-01-20
+warning: end of life for debian stretch on 2022-06-30
 ```

 See `cicada -help` for more detail.